LevensteinLab/pRNN/docs/models.rst

 Next-step Prediction
 --------------------

-The Next-step prediction class (:class:`prnn.utils.Architectures.NextStepRNN`) is a special child of :class:`prnn.utils.Architectures.pRNN` with no masking actions or observations at future timesteps.
+The Next-step prediction class :class:`prnn.utils.Architectures.NextStepRNN` is a special child of :class:`prnn.utils.Architectures.pRNN` with no masking actions or observations at future timesteps.

-.. automodule:: prnn.utils.Architectures.NextStepRNN
+.. autoclass:: prnn.utils.Architectures.NextStepRNN
     :members:
     :undoc-members:
     :show-inheritance: